Anisotropic Diffusion in Pulsar Halos: Interpreting the asymmetric morphology of Geminga and Monogem halos measured by HAWC: Discussion

 Fig.~\ref{fig:mag_distribution} presents the 90\% confidence intervals for the mean magnetic field directions of Geminga and Monogem, derived from our MCMC fitting.
 For the case of $r_{\rm max}=100\,$pc, the angle between the best-fit magnetic field directions of Geminga and Monogem is about $29^\circ$, which is not very large.
 The confidence contours show minimal overlap, suggesting that the two halos may reside within different coherence of the magnetic field.
 For $r_{\rm max}=200\,$pc, the angle between the best-fit magnetic field directions of Geminga and Monogem decreases to about $10^\circ$, and the contours exhibit partial overlap.
 This is consistent with the larger integration volume, which encompasses a greater overlapping region and thus yields more similar inferred mean magnetic field properties.
 These results suggest that the coherence length of the local magnetic field is $L_{\rm c}\sim 100\,$pc.
 A shorter coherence length (e.g., $\sim 10\,$pc) would not induce obvious anisotropy.
 This was studied by \citet{Lopez-Coto2018} by performing a test-particle simulation in synthetic magnetic fields, and they found that for coherence length $L_{\rm c}=40\,$pc the predicted halo morphology shows asymmetry but the asymmetry becomes not obvious or disappears for $L_{\rm c}\leq 10\,$pc.
 On the other hand, a significantly longer coherence length (e.g., $>500$\,pc) would result in identical mean field directions for the two halos, even for $r_{\rm max}=100\,$pc.
-It should be noted that our calculations only account for electrons within $r_{\rm max}$, neglecting those beyond this radius.
-For $D_0\sim 10^{28}\,\rm cm^2/s$, the parallel diffusion length of 100\,TeV electrons could reach several hundreds parsecs, potentially crossing multiple magnetic coherence.
+As discussed in Section~\ref{Result}, the parallel diffusion length of 100\,TeV electrons could reach several hundreds parsecs, potentially crossing multiple magnetic coherence.
 Although the electron density decreases with distance, mitigating the impact of distant particles, their inclusion could complicate the halo morphology.
 Potential effects include a reduction in halo asymmetry \citep{Yan_Multiple_Coherence} and emergence of features such as ``wings'' \citep{Fang_Wing_Morphology, Yan_Multiple_Coherence} or ``mirage'' sources \citep{Bao_Mirage_sources_PRL, Bao_Mirage_sources}.

 Reproducing the observed morphology of a specific pulsar halo under a multi-coherence scenario is challenging, as the outcome is highly sensitive to the stochastic orientation of the magnetic coherence.
 Also, scanning a sufficiently large parameter space to identify the best-fit model is computationally expensive.
 Moreover, relying solely on effective isotropic diffusion coefficients measured across four quadrants limits our ability to constrain the properties of multiple magnetic coherence regions.
 Future, more precise measurements of pulsar halo morphologies, coupled with a more sophisticated modeling of electron distribution under the multi-coherence scenario, will be essential for testing the anisotropic diffusion model and constraining the detailed properties of interstellar magnetic fields.